 Dietary fibres are parts of plant foods that your body can’t digest.
 There are two types of fibre: soluble and insoluble fibre.
 “Both types of fibre (soluble and insoluble) are important for optimal health.” says Ms Chong Ai Heong, Dietitian from the

 Singapore General Hospital (SGH), a member of the

 Soluble fibre dissolves in water to become gummy or viscous, promotes the excretion of fatty substances such as cholesterol and helps to regulate the body’s use of sugars.

 Insoluble fibre does not dissolve in water, but adds bulk and softness to stools.
 Thus, insoluble fibre promotes bowel regularity.

-Promotes a healthier bowel function
+1. Promote healthier bowel function

 Dietary fibre increases the weight of stools and softens it.
 The stooI passes through the intestinal tract easily, thus reduces the need for strained bowel movements.
 This helps to maintain bowel health and to avoid constipation.
 In addition, insoluble fibre decreases the transit time of food waste through the intestinal tract.
 This reduces the period of time when potentially harmful substances in food waste can come in contact with the intestinal wall.

 Soluble fibre slows down the release of sugars from digested food into the bloodstream, thus preventing a rapid rise in blood sugar levels.
 This can help people with type 2 diabetes improve their blood sugar levels.

 3. Lower cholesterol levels